P0gDog/ML-Particle-Prediction/README.md

 <img width="784" height="573" alt="Error based on Energy Level" src="https://github.com/user-attachments/assets/f08c057a-514d-4079-98b3-11e8bff25151" />

 I found the above image quite odd.
 Why were the chart of errors so random?
 Shouldn't they be linear?
 After looking into it, I realized why.
 The machine was trained on different energly levels at random amounts.
-The chart below helps visualize this.
+The machine was better at predicting energy levels it was trained more on.The example in the chart below helps visualize this.
 | n | Training samples |
 |:-:|:----------------:|
 | 1 | 140              |